Glasses are glasses, right? Not always.

 Blue blockers are designed for anyone who may experience eye strain after looking at LED screens on tablets, smartphones, and other electronic devices — not necessarily for light sensitive people.
 And as you’ll read in this article, recent study raises questions about their effectiveness.

-Axon Optics precision tinted lenses are very different from blue light blockers, and are more effective at blocking painful light.
-This is because they specifically block blue and amber light, which are actually shown to be the harmful kinds.
-This may be why they’re so effective for treating light sensitivity and migraine.
+Axon Optics glasses with Avulux precision tinted lenses are very different from blue light blockers, and are more effective at blocking harmful light.
+This is because they specifically block blue, amber, and red light, which are actually shown to be the harmful kinds.
+This may be why these lenses are so effective for people with light sensitivity and migraine.

-Even people who are not light sensitive will probably get more relief from Axon Optics lenses than most blue blocker computer glasses.
+Even people who are not light sensitive will probably get more relief from these lenses than most blue blocker computer glasses.

 Computer Glasses and Readers: Which do You Need?